inf3rno/dataflower/README.md

-# DFlo project 2nd edition - dataflow islands for async coding in javascript
+# DataFlow project 2nd edition - dataflow islands for async coding in javascript

 The main goal I want to achieve is bidirectional data binding between models and views in client side javascript.
 Meantime I realized, that this is a part of something bigger; javascript has a poor support for async language statements.
 This is why the callback pyramid is still a